 While in most cases the Voluntary Agency (Volag) will help the refugee to apply for RCA, the W-2 agency must ask the client if they have a sponsoring Volag and must notify the refugee's Volag if this is not the case.
 This initial contact with the Volag caseworker is a convenient time to inquire about assistance received as well as any job quit or employment refusal in the 30 days prior to the application, both of which affect RCA eligibility.
 (See 18.2.4.5)

-A signed copy of the paper registration form must be scanned into Electronic Case File (ECF).
+A signed copy of the Wisconsin Works (W-2) and Related Programs Registration (14880) must be scanned into Electronic Case File (ECF).

 18.2.2.3 Completing the RCA Application